 UPDATE: Did Google send you here?
 God bless Google.
 Let me sum it up for you.
 I believe that Southwest is not a family friendly airline, particularly if you’re traveling with small children.
 I fly the airline frequently as a business traveler and will continue to do so.
 Now want to know why it’s only a great airline sans the kiddos?
 Carry on for the long version…

 A year and a half ago I wrote about why bloggers should never write a complaint post.
 I’ve re-posted it a couple of times since then and have talked about it while speaking at conferences.
 I stand by it…for the most part.
 But today something happened that was so aggravating to me that I feel compelled to share it with my readers.
-I’m not writing this to say that you should not fly Southwest Airlines, although many of you may have made that decision this week based on the other problems they’re facing (for the record, no one has ever asked me to stop those lingering kisses I give my husband on flights…).
-Instead I am writing to say why I will never fly Southwest Airlines again, and why you as a consumer should be aware of the issues you may face if you do.
+I’m not writing this to say that you should not fly Southwest Airlines, although many of you may have made that decision based on the other problems they’ve faced (for the record, no one has ever asked me to stop those lingering kisses I give my husband on flights…).
+Instead I am writing to say why I will never fly Southwest Airlines again with children, and why you as a consumer should be aware of the issues you may face if you do.
 Why do I need to tell you this?
 Because over the last couple of years I have sent messages to tens of thousands of people supporting Southwest Airlines only to realize now that I may have led people astray.
 In fact, just this morning when this all began I tweeted the following:

 If I’m going to give you the good, then you deserve to hear the bad.

 But first we need to get in the way back machine…